Thursday, April 30, 2009

 Recently I got two long-sleeve tops from my two favorite clothing companies, Patagonia and Ibex, which feature thumb loops.
 (In fact, I pretty much only wear clothing from these two fine American companies.
 I just love their products and equally I respect how they operate and what they stand for.)
 I'd never used thumb loops before, but I am totally sold on them now for cool-to-cold weather because they keep the sleeves in place and the wind from blowing up the sleeves.
 I love both of these tops and wear them all the time now!

 This past weekend we enjoyed three days of cycling and hiking on Mt.
 Laguna, an area just 50 miles east of San Diego, CA which features world-class desert alpine terrain with quiet roads (some of them closed to car traffic), practically off-the-map and car-free back-country roads, and fantastic trails for hiking, "mountain biking," or both.
 It's Rough Rider paradise!
 As it's early April, the weather was brisk, so long sleeves were in order and the thumb loops really came in handy, you might say.
 I definitely plan to use both of these tops in various cycling events and adventures in the future, but I also wear them out and about off the bike and when not hiking.
 They look good, fit well, and are really well made.
-I'll be wearing nearly entirely Ibex wool clothing at Trans-Iowa next month and if it looks really cold and/or wet, this Ibex top will also be in my arsenal at that race.
 Here are some shots and details from Mt.
 Laguna:

 Above: Dig them Patagonia thumb loops and the wool Ibex gloves!